 by Julian Barnes.
 Love as Albatross.
 Exhausting self-indulgent pompous musings on “love”.
 If this is love, it’s the most masochistic self-loathing version of it ever written.
 I did get through it despite it becoming more ponderous and plodding as it went so slowly and depressingly along.
 Wow.
 Alcoholism aside.
 Martini.
 Please!

 Michael Ian Black’s recent New York Times column cemented my decision to never take a cruise.
 So Uncool, It’s Cool.
 Not.
 He liked the mindless ordinariness.
 All I could focus on were the stairs, elevators and confining crowded decks, “surrounded by a thousand fleshy strangers in swimsuits”, yuk!
 Everything I thought bad seems to be true.
-However, he linked a 1997 essay by David Foster Wallace, A Supposedly Fun Thing I’ll Never Do Again.
+However, he linked a 1997 essay by David Foster Wallace, Shipping Out, A Supposedly Fun Thing I’ll Never Do Again.
 Wallace’s solo adventure on the megaliner Zenith, which he dubbed the Nadir.
-It was one of the… Read more Cruise Prose →
+It was one of… Read more Cruise Prose →

 Emily Jane Fox & Friends.
 Hawking her new book, Born Trump.
 Hanging out with Maureen Dowd and other media glitterati and the Vanity Fair crowd at Ludlow House downtown.
 Ridiculing Ivanka as no longer an elite.
 That’s rich.
 Irony notwithstanding.
 Trashing Trumps is fun for the vain coastal cocktail contingent.
 But.
 Beware.
 In the end deplorable Fox & Friends viewers will outfox the punditry again.
 With votes.